“I have no clue what I’m doing… but I know exactly what I want to build.”If that sounds like you, you’re in the right place.

 - List out core features (use bullets) in an MVP (minimum viable product)

-- Decide: Front-End First or Back-to-Front
+- Decide: Frontend first or back-to-front

 - Use Chat Mode to co-plan and debug